Local Freshies worked in partnership with Visit Idaho to create this Travel Tip.

 City of Rocks National Reserve

-A BIG rock-climbing destination in the summer, the City of Rocks National Reserve becomes your own private wintry paradise when the seasons change.
+A big rock-climbing destination in the summer, the City of Rocks National Reserve becomes your own private wintry paradise when the seasons change.
 Not into cold weather camping?
 Not to worry.
 The heated and cozy Willow Glamping Yurt is a perfect place to stay in comfort and luxury.
 At night, you’ll be exposed to a sky filled with seemingly endless stars.
 When the sun comes up, you can venture right out the door and explore the surrounding high-desert landscape on cross-country skis, snowshoes or hiking boots, depending on the time of year.

 Lava Hot Springs

-- Fire Performance – On Saturday night, the Lava Flow Fire crew entertains the crowd with a spellbinding performance, dancing and twirling flaming objects to music.
+On Saturday night, the Lava Flow Fire crew entertains the crowd with a spellbinding performance, dancing and twirling flaming objects to music.

 Besides a full weekend of festivities, be sure to set aside some time to take a soak in the Lava Hot Springs hot pools.
-Bubbling out of natural underground springs, the hot water is laden with minerals, but sulfur-free and therefore has no smelly odor.
+Bubbling out of natural underground springs, the hot water is laden with minerals, but it’s sulfur-free and therefore has no smelly odor.

 Idaho Falls

-Idaho Falls’ historic downtown district is filled with amazing cuisine and authentic charm.
-It’s an unexpected hidden gem of food, art, glorious nature and quaint shops.
+While there are a variety of things to do in Idaho Falls during the winter, the city’s historic downtown district is filled with amazing cuisine and authentic charm.
+It’s an unexpected treasure trove of food, art, glorious nature and quaint shops.
 The Snake Bite Restaurant has the deepest list of local beers in town, serves local meat and even has its own version of the famous Idaho fry sauce that is beyond words.
-Excited to hit the slopes?
-Check out Kelly Canyon Ski Resort for some night skiing.
-Home to Olympian Jessika Jenson, nearly two-thirds of Kelly Canyon’s terrain is open until 9:30 pm.

 While some may consider winter a time for cabin fever, Idaho makes a point to embrace the season.
-So, beat those winter-time blues, get away from the crowds and make that journey to Idaho.
+So, beat those wintertime blues, get away from the crowds and make that journey to Idaho.

 Published on November 29, 2018